senlin/pinyin-slugs/README.md

 ### Does Pinyin Slugs work with the WP block editor?

 Yes, it does, although one caveat is that to be able to see the change of slug, the post/page first needs to be saved.
-The same applies for edits too.
+The same applies for edits.

 ### Known Issues